JeremiahSanders/nicenotice/README.md

 >
 > Your application might require a custom `INoticeIo` implementation. _Don't worry, it's a simple interface._
 >
 > If your event bus supports batches, then instead implement `INoticeBatchIo`.
-(Otherwise batches of notices are sent serially.)
+(Otherwise batches of notices are sent by executing the single-notice process repeatedly.)
 >
 > [Check out the `ExampleCustomDispatcher` class in the NiceNotice unit tests][example-custom-dispatcher] for an example showing how the `xUnit` test output helper was adapted to be an I/O destination for tests.
 > Or check out [the `SnsNoticeIo` implementation in `NiceNotice.Aws.Sns`][nicenotice-aws-sdk-snsnoticeio] to see how AWS SNS is adapted.